Serotonin–norepinephrine–dopamine reuptake inhibitor: Addiction

-Relation to cocaine
+Relation to Cocaine

 Cocaine is a short-acting SNDRI that also exerts auxiliary pharmacological actions on other receptors.
 Cocaine is a relatively "balanced" inhibitor, although facilitation of dopaminergic neurotransmission is what has been linked to the reinforcing and addictive effects.
+Cocaine users may experience symptoms of extreme fatigue, decreased mood, and a "crash" following the original euphoria of the drug; subsequent to the crash, users begin to crave for more.
 In addition, cocaine has some serious limitations in terms of its cardiotoxicity due to its local anesthetic activity.
 Thousands of cocaine users are admitted to emergency units in the USA every year because of this; thus, development of safer substitute medications for cocaine abuse could potentially have significant benefits for public health.

 Many of the SNDRIs currently being developed have varying degrees of similarity to cocaine in terms of their chemical structure.
 There has been speculation over whether the new SNDRIs will have an abuse potential like cocaine does.
-However, for pharmacotherapeutical treatment of cocaine addiction it is advantageous if a substitute medication is at least weakly reinforcing because this can serve to retain addicts in treatment programmes:
+However, for pharmacotherapeutics, treatment of cocaine addiction is advantageous if a substitute medication is at least weakly reinforcing because it can serve to retain addicts in treatment programs.

-However, not all SNDRIs are reliably self-administered by animals.
-Examples include: